Skip to main content

 lintlintAll pushesESLint check

-testtestAll pushesTest script
+testtestAll pushesTest suite

-buildbuild:mainPush to main onlyBuild and push Docker image
+buildbuild:mainPush to main onlyBuild and push Docker image with Kaniko

 Images are tagged with prod-YYYYMMDD.{pipeline_id}.
 The pipeline skips when the commit message contains [skip ci], which is used by Flux ImageUpdateAutomation to prevent infinite loops.